ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@ebml` attribute is `/EBMLSchema/@ebml`.

-The ebml attribute is a non-negative integer that specifies the version of the EBML Header (see (#ebmlversion-element)) used by the EBML Schema.
+The ebml attribute is a positive integer that specifies the version of the EBML Header (see (#ebmlversion-element)) used by the EBML Schema.
 If the attribute is omitted, the EBML Header version is 1.

 ### \<element> Element